60 AWESOME Things To Do in Jasper (2024 Travel Guide)

 Warrior Women

-Warrior Women is made up by mother-daughter duo, Matricia and Mackenzie Brown.
+Warrior Women comprises a mother-daughter duo, Matricia and Mackenzie Brown.
 They perform songs written in both English and their native language, Cree.
-Their songwriting is beautiful yet harrowing and will give you a glimpse into Indigenous culture in Jasper.
+Their songwriting is beautiful yet harrowing and will give you a glimpse into Jasper’s Indigenous culture.

 White Water Raft

 One of the best things you can do in Jasper in the summer is hop on a raft and enjoy a thrilling excursion on the Athabasca River.
-These guided multi-rapid run tours seat 8 people.
+These guided multi-rapid run tours seat 8 people including kids.
+Rafting is great for those who want to take in the beautiful scenery from the river.
+We went last year, and found it quite adventurous and scenic.
+It’s not just for the ultra-adventurous those, as there are different levels and routes for everyone to enjoy!

 Float Tour